A-725-K/AdventOfCode/2023/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 5
+Not satisfied with the implementation that got me the 2nd star :( It took about 18 minutes to run on my super-powerful machine, it is not an optimal solution I would say.
+Time to refactor and see where it goes...
+After reviewing my Golang knowledge I tried to scale horizontally using Go-routines.
+That lead to a better runtime, ~4 minutes, still not satisfying though.
+I am clearly missing the point of the problem.
+There should be a way to optimize the algorithm, either by pruning A LOT of cases to test, or by using some smart optimization to avoid recomputing the same values over and over.

 # Day 4
 Nothing really exciting to say about today.
 Just acknowledging that reading very carefully the text of the assignment enabled me to get to a solution in a